-Follow these steps to get a computer fundakit ready (required once):
+Follow these steps to get the host computer ready to work with the fundakit (required once):

 1. Connect the computer to the internet.

-2. Plug the Listener into a USB port on the computer.
+2. Plug the XBee-to-USB connector (receiver) into a USB port on the computer.

-3. Download and install the drivers for the Listener.
+3. Download and install the drivers for the receiver.
 Windows systems will try to do this automatically the first time you plug in the device, and will inform you of the outcomes of these efforts.
-If Windows was unsuccessful you will have to download and install manually.
+If Windows was unsuccessful, you will have to download and install manually.
 Drivers for all major platforms can be found here.

 4. Check that you have a recent Java Runtime Environment installed on the computer (JRE 1.5 or higher).
 Linux and Windows users can get a copy here.
-OSX users should be fine; Apple looks after the Java install for you.
+OSX users should be OK because Apple looks after the Java install for you.

 5. Copy the funda application to the computer (no installation process required).
-Be sure to copy over the funda folder with all its contents.
+Be sure to copy over all the contents of the funda directory.

-6. Download and install a copy of the Scratch Programming Environment (1.4 or higher) from here.
+6. Download and install a copy of the Scratch 1.4 Programming Environment from here.
 If you’re new to Scratch, grab a copy of the ‘Getting Started’ guide here and check out the Video Tutorials here.
 The next section assumes you have a basic understanding of Scratch.

-1. Plug the Listener into a USB port on your computer.
+1. Plug the receiver into a USB port on the computer.

 2. Open Scratch and select the Sensing palette.

-5. Locate the java executable fundaXX.jar (where XX is the release number) in the funda application folder and double-click it to launch the application.
-At startup the funda application tries to establish a Serial connection with the Listener and a Socket connection with Scratch.
-If the Listener is not plugged in or Scratch does not have remote sensor connections enabled, the software will throw an error.
+5. Locate the java executable fundaXX.jar in the funda directory (where XX is the release number), and double-click it to launch the application.
+At startup the software attempts to establish a Serial connection with the receiver and a Socket connection with Scratch.
+If the receiver is not plugged in or Scratch does not have remote sensor connections enabled, the software will throw an error.

-7. The funda GUI will have opened displaying a blank new project.
-Click on the Add button to add a tag to the project.
-This will bring up a dialog box asking you to read the tag you wish to add to your project.
-Bring this tag within 30mm of the ID12 module on one of the Readers so that it can be read.
+7. Click on the Add button in the funda GUI to add a tag to the project.
+This action will bring up a dialogue box asking you to read the tag you wish to add to your project.
+Bring this tag within 15mm of the RFID module on the reader so that it can be read.

-8. Once the Reader has read the tag, a second dialogue box will replace the first.
+8. After the reader has read the tag, a new dialogue box will appear.
 The tag’s ID (internal number) is automatically displayed under the Code heading.
 In the Name field, enter a name for the tag.
-Chose a name which will help you identify it easily in Scratch – something to do with its role in the project normally works well.
-If it is more than one word, group them together: eg. bunchOfBananas.
-In the Number field, enter the external number as it appears on the tag – this number is found on a sticker attached to the tag.
+Use a name which will help you identify the tag later in Scratch.
+Something to do with its role in the project normally works well.
+In the Number field, enter the external number as it appears on the tag.
+This number is found on a sticker attached to the tag.

 9. Click the OK button to close the dialogue.
-The tag will appear selected (circled in green) in the GUI as part of the project.
-You can edit or remove tags by right-clicking on their icon.
+The tag will appear as read (circled in green) in the GUI.
+You can edit or remove tags from the funda project by right-clicking on their icon.
 To add more tags, repeat steps 7-9.

-11. In Scratch, drag a when I receive block into the scripting area.
-Read the tag (in this example named ‘cricket’) again to make it available as a Scratch broadcast message.
-Access and select this message from the when I receive block’s drop-down menu.
+11. In Scratch, drag a when I receive () block into the scripting area.
+Read the tag (in this example named ‘cricket’) to add its broadcast message to the list of messages available in the block.
+Select the message from the drop-down menu to set it in the block.
 (Your reader will have a different number.)
-Finally, import the cricket sound from the Scratch sound library and connect a play sound block with the cricket sound selected to the when I receive block.
+Finally, import the cricket sound from the Scratch sound library, and connect a play sound () block with the cricket sound selected to the when I receive () block.

 13. Save your Scratch project.
-It is normally good practice to give it the same name as the corresponding funda project so that they are clearly associated.
-You can differentiate between the two by looking at their file extensions: fruitSalad.sb (Scratch); fruitSalad.ser (funda).
+It helps to give it the same name as the partner funda project so that they are clearly associated.
+You can differentiate between the two by looking at their file extensions – e.g. insects.sb (Scratch); insects.ser (funda).